liamfish77/liamfish77.github.io/_notes/english/english2.md

 title: philosophy of mind
 category: english
 ---
-<li><a href="{{ site.url }}/assets/philosophyofmind_fisher.pdf">Philosophy of Mind</a></li>
+<li><a href="{{ site.url }}/assets/philosophyofmind_fisher.pdf">link to pdf</a></li>
-During my senior year at Lawrence University in the year 2020, I wrote my final paper a class called Philosophy of Mind on the topic of Novel Representations.
+Written during my senior year at Lawrence University in 2020, this paper was my final project for a class called Philosophy of Mind.
+It covers the topic of novel representations.